urumak/birdie-track/README.md

 # birdie-track
-This app helps to organize abdminton tournaments
+This app helps to organize badminton tournaments